UHS SCHOLARSHIP COMMITTEE

 Eligibility Requirements: Student must be 18+ years old and enrolled in classes by deadline date

-You can visit our ZipRecruiter Scholarship Page for more information.
+You can visit our ZipRecruiter Scholarship Page (Links to an external site.) for more information.
 If you have any further questions or concerns, please reach me via phone or email.

 For more than 25 years, outstanding high school students have come to the NSLC to explore